ceekeh/Linkedin-Devops/README.md

 launch tasks synchronously or asynchronously
 Playbooks record and execute Ansible’s configuration, deployment, and orchestration functions.

+CLASS34: ansible modules are python scripts that can be invoked in a playbook

 They can describe a policy you want your remote systems to enforce, or a set of steps in a general IT process.
 If Ansible modules are the tools in your workshop, playbooks are your instruction manuals,(ie playbk gives ansible the instruction on what to do) and your inventory of hosts are your raw material.  (ie these instructions always happens on your inventory, on the host that u hv defined )